manishapb/restaurant-finder/README.md

 # Restaurant finder

-Simple restaurant finder using Django
+Simple restaurant finder using Django and Postgis

 ### Features
 * Geolocate restaurant based on address